What is online banking?

 Online banking is a very safe way to do your banking.
 To do this you use a secure login and password to access your account on a secure site.
 There are also added precautions you can take to ensure security is maintained.

 Remember to always type in the full URL address in the address bar http://www.postbank.co.za .
 Use up to date anti-virus software and a personal firewall.
+Exercise caution if you are using a computer at an internet café or any other shared space.
+If you are uncertain about security, rather do nothing and contact Postbank.
+Remember that you should never give your password to anyone for any reason.

 In most cases, it should be safe to do your online banking from just about any computer, provided you secure your login and password details.
 Even in the comfort of your home or work do not just allow anyone to install programs on your computer.
+Refrain from running program files unless you know where they come from and that they are safe.

 Does Postbank have an online banking facility?